Photolithography: Light sources

 Optical lithography has been extended to feature sizes below 50 nm using the 193 nm ArF excimer laser and liquid immersion techniques.
 Also termed immersion lithography, this enables the use of optics with numerical apertures exceeding 1.0.
 The liquid used is typically ultra-pure, deionised water, which provides for a refractive index above that of the usual air gap between the lens and the wafer surface.
 The water is continually circulated to eliminate thermally-induced distortions.
 Water will only allow NAs of up to ~1.4, but fluids with higher refractive indices would allow the effective NA to be increased further.

 Experimental tools using the 157 nm wavelength from the F2 excimer laser in a manner similar to current exposure systems have been built.
 These were once targeted to succeed 193 nm lithography at the 65 nm feature size node but have now all but been eliminated by the introduction of immersion lithography.
 This was due to persistent technical problems with the 157 nm technology and economic considerations that provided strong incentives for the continued use of 193 nm excimer laser lithography technology.
 High-index immersion lithography is the newest extension of 193 nm lithography to be considered.
 In 2006, features less than 30 nm were demonstrated by IBM using this technique.
+These systems used CaF2 calcium fluoride lenses.
+Immersion lithography at 157 nm was explored.